MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 You can choose to follow this tutorial using a C++ project or a C# project that targets .NET 5.

 ### [C++](#tab/cpp)

+Follow these instructions to configure a C++ project.

 1. In Visual Studio, create a new C++ **Console App** project.
 Name the project **DynamicDependenciesTest**.
     ![Screenshot of creating a new C++ app in Visual Studio](images/tutorial-deploy-create-project.png)